-Proposed Spending Plan for Implementation of the American Rescue Plan Act of 2021, Section 9817 State of Indiana Submitted to The Centers for Medicare and Medicaid Services
+Proposed Spending Plan for Implementation of the American Rescue Plan Act of 2021, Section 9817 - First Quarterly Update

+State of Indiana

+Submitted to The Centers for Medicare and Medicaid Services

+Indiana Family and Social Services Administration

+402 W. WASHINGTON STREET, P.O.
+BOX 7083 INDIANAPOLIS, IN 46207-7083

+Transmittal Letter

+October 18, 2021

-Indiana Family and Social Services Administration 402 W. WASHINGTON STREET, P.O.
-BOX 7083 INDIANAPOLIS, IN 46207-7083 Transmittal Letter July 9, 2021 The Indiana Family and Social Services Administration (FSSA) is submitting the following Spending Plan to CMS pursuant to the guidance issued via SMD #21-003.
-FSSA is grateful to CMS for granting our request for a 30-day extension for plan submission and submits this plan timely in advance of the extended deadline of July 11, 2021.
-FSSA's designated point of contact for the quarterly spending plan and narrative submissions will be Allison Taylor, the State Medicaid Director.
-As part of our Spending Plan submission, FSSA attests to the following assurances:
+The Indiana Family and Social Services Administration (FSSA) is submitting the following quarterly HCBS spending plan to CMS pursuant to the guidance issued via SMD #21-003.
+FSSA is grateful to CMS for granting partial approval of our initial spending plan on September 30, 2021, and we look forward to CMS' review of our response for additional information, which was submitted October 7, 2021.
+Clarifications provided in our October 7, 2021 letter are incorporated in the narrative below.
+FSSA's designated point of contact for the quarterly spending plan submissions will be Allison Taylor, the State Medicaid Director.

+As part of our quarterly HCBS Spending Plan submission, FSSA attests to the following assurances: